rmzetti/hover-exec/README_wsl.md

 ---
 ## Basic hover-exec
-Hovering over lines starting with ` ``` `  (or lines which start with a single backtick and include an end backtick) will trigger a hover message with an *exec* command as the bottom line, as in the *gif* above.
+Hovering over code block start or end lines, starting with ` ``` `,  or lines which start with a single backtick and include an end backtick, will trigger a hover message with an *exec* command as the bottom line, as in the *gif* above.
 Hovering over ` ``` ` at the end of a block will trigger the message for the start of the block.
-Clicking the command link on the bottom line of the hover message (or using the shortcut `Alt+/` or `Opt+/` with the cursor anywhere in the block) will execute the code in the code block, and produce output.
+Clicking the command link on the bottom line of the hover message (or using the shortcut `Opt+/` (`Alt+/` for Windows), with the cursor anywhere in the block) will execute the code in the code block, and produce output.

 ---
 ## Javascript scripts